AriaFallah/bad-snake/README.md

-# Reactive Snake :snake:
+# Bad Snake :snake:

-Overengineering a snake game using react + mobx + flow + babel
+This is broken.